robotology/superquadric-lib/README.md

  1. `SuperquadricLibModel`, that includes all the tools to play with superquadrics;
  2. `SuperquadricLibGrasp`, to compute the grasping poses for an object represented with a superquadric (it requires 1.);
  3. `SuperquadricLibVis`, to visualize everything (it requires 1. and 2.);
- 4. `Superquadric-Pipeline`, an executable that computes the object superquadric and the grasping pose starting from an object point cloud and show the results using the visualizer.
-It requires 1 - 3.
+ 4. `Superquadric-Pipeline-Single` and `Superquadric-Pipeline-Multiple`, executables providing an example on how to compute single/multiple superquadric object models and the grasping pose starting from the object point cloud and show the results using the visualizer.
+They require 1 - 3.

  ## How to link
  Once the library is installed, you can link it using `CMake` by writing the following line of code in your project `CMakeLists.txt`: